Hihi567no/foodgram-st/README.md

 ### 🔍 Discovery & Search
 - Browse all published recipes
 - Search by recipe name, author, or ingredients
-- Filter by tags, cooking time, and favorites
+- Filter by tags, cooking time, favorites, and shopping cart
+- Advanced filtering with proper authentication handling
 - Pagination for large result sets

 ### ❤️ Social Features